-Hepatitis B requires long-term follow-up.
+Hepatitis B requires long-term monitoring.
 Having six-monthly blood tests is very important.
-To help you look after yourself you can enrol onto the National Hepatitis B Follow-up Programme.
+To help you look after yourself you can enrol on to the national hepatitis B monitoring programme.
 This programme provides information and support for people with chronic hepatitis B. You will be given regular blood tests as needed, education, advice, up-to-date information, contact with a community hepatitis nurse and access to secondary care if needed.

 You can keep healthy by:

 For more detail please read our information sheet about hepatitis and lifestyle.

 Drinking less alcohol is the most important lifestyle change you can make.
 Anyone with hepatitis B is recommended to keep alcohol intake to a minimum to reduce the risk of developing hepatitis-related complications.
 Regular and heavy alcohol intake will increase liver damage and increase your risk of cirrhosis

 Cannabis use should also be reduced as heavy cannabis use can scar your liver.

 Also avoid eating fatty foods as they clog your liver and stop it working.

 People with hepatitis also need to mindful about taking pain relief medication.
 Please read the article ‘Pain relief and your liver‘ from issue 12 of Talking Hep C.

 This will help you cope better with hepatitis B and will also help avoid other liver problems such as fatty liver disease.
 Fatty liver is a condition where excess fat builds up inside the cells within the liver.
 Fatty liver may speed up the progression of scarring in people with chronic hepatitis B.